 Youth control orders include the following mandatory conditions:

-- participate in education, training or work
+- participating in education, training or work

-- participate in community service
+- participating in community service

-- undergo alcohol or drug treatment
+- undergoing alcohol or drug treatment

-- reside at a specific address
+- residing at a specific address

-- abide by a curfew
+- abiding by a curfew

-- not have contact with specified persons
+- not having contact with specified persons

-- participate in cultural programs
+- participating in cultural programs

 Monitoring a Child on a Youth Control Order